Pellpoy61/bckdor/README.md

 # usage

 1. first on your computer run "server.exe" with your ip address.
-2. then on targets computer open file "target.exe"  with your ip address.
+2. then on targets computer run file "target.exe"  with your ip address.
-3. start to use
+3. start to use commands